 Source: UNCTAD, Review of Maritime Transport, various years.

 North American trade (particularly the United States) with several countries of the Pacific is systematically imbalanced, notably with China, Japan, and South Korea.
-These imbalances have emerged during the 1990s.
-From an import/export ratio close to 1 in 1995, this ratio surged to 2.8 in 2006 (2.8 times more loaded containers traded between Asia in the United States than between the United States and Asia).
-This trend has important implications for the movements of containers as well as on transport costs.
+These imbalances emerged during the 1990s.
+From an import/export ratio of close to 1 in 1995, this ratio surged to 2.8 in 2006 (2.8 times more loaded containers traded between Asia in the United States than between the United States and Asia).
+This trend has important implications for the movements of containers as well as for transport costs.
 The Asian financial crisis of 1997 was a factor contributing to the growth of transpacific container imbalances, mostly due to the debasement of several Asian currencies.
 China also maintained through that period a fixed exchange rate with the US dollar as part of its export-oriented strategy.